coreybyrum7/regen-nd/next-js/README.md

 ## UI 🎨

 Not many components were created but the ones that were are placed in an atomic architecture.
-This architecture allows for two major positives, for both application productivity and developer experience.
+This architecture allows for two major positives, application productivity and a positive developer experience.

 One, we're optimizing for the future.
 Creating a component heirarchy that can scale.
 Readying ourselves for adaptations and inevitable updates.
 We can't stop change from happening but we can be optimized and prepared when it's time to scale.

 Two, we're developing with our future selves in mind.
-Knowing that all types are in the types folder, all ui components are within the ui folder, allows us to focus on what we're currently implementing without gettings wires crossed.
-It also allows us to make atomic updates without creating downstream effects.
+Knowing that all types are in the types folder, all ui components are within the ui folder, we can focus on what we're currently implementing without gettings wires crossed.
+It also allows atomic updates to happen without creating downstream effects.

 ## Styles ⚡️